Thursday, 21 April 2016

 The Oghuz

 The history of the Oghuz, the forefathers of the Turkmen tribes, mingles into the large family of Eurasian nomads broadly categorized as proto-Turko-Mongol.
-Most plausibly, they belong to the same Turk groups migrating within the Juan Juan confederation.
+Most plausibly, they belong to the same Turk groups roaming within the Juan Juan confederation.

 Al Tawarik, folio, 1238, Pilgrims' tents.